UPDATED: February 16, 2023

 Evaluations are how we ensure that the house league teams are all roughly equal in abilities.
 This gives the coaches a chance to evaluate the players and make equal teams.
 We will confirm by email closer to the date what time and where each player is to attend.

-Rookie: head coach: Kyle Robinson
+Minor: head coach: Kyle Robinson

-Minor: head coach: Mark Williamson
+Intermediate: Mark Williamson

 Sr: head coach: Kevin Chiasson